Azgrom/RustyShield/README.md

 ## License

-RustySSL is licensed under GPL-2.0-only.
+RustyShield is licensed under GPL-2.0-only.

 In plain English, this means you are free to use, modify, and distribute the software, provided that any modification must also be licensed under GPL-2.0-only.
 Or, if more convenient, for a modification that is an improvement and conforms to the [contribution guidelines](,/CONTRIBUTING.md) to bring it to the project.